QUOTES-Global reactions to the death of former Pope Benedict | Politics

 "Benedict XVI was a giant of faith and reason.
 A man in love with the Lord who put his life at the service of the Universal Church and has spoken, and will continue to speak, to the hearts and minds of people with the spiritual, cultural and intellectual depth of his Magisterium.
 A Christian, a pastor, a theologian: a great man whom history will not forget."
 FRENCH PRESIDENT EMMANUEL MACRON

-"I am saddened to learn of the death of Pope Emeritus Benedict XVI.
-He was a great theologian whose UK visit in 2010 was an historic moment for both Catholics and non-Catholics throughout our country.
-My thoughts are with Catholic people in the UK and around the world today."
-CARDINAL VINCENT NICHOLS, ROMAN CATHOLIC ARCHBISHOP OF WESTMINSTER:
+"Pope Benedict XVI has gone to our Father's House.
+Today the world has lost one of the greatest theologians of the 20th and 21st centuries, a close collaborator of St. John Paul II.
+His life, works and pastoral ministry are a signpost among many winding and deceptive roads of modern times.
+RIP" CARDINAL VINCENT NICHOLS, ROMAN CATHOLIC ARCHBISHOP OF WESTMINSTER:

 "I am deeply saddened to learn of the death of Pope Benedict.
 He will be remembered as one of the great theologians of the 20th century.
 I remember with particular affection the remarkable Papal Visit to these lands in 2010."
-JUSTIN WELBY, ARCHBISHOP OF CANTERBURY:
+PATRIARCH KIRILL, HEAD OF THE RUSSIAN ORTHODOX CHURCH

+"The absolute authority of Benedict XVI as an outstanding theologian allowed him to make a significant contribution to the development of inter-Christian cooperation ... and to the protection of traditional moral values.
+"During the papacy of Benedict XVI, the relationship between the Russian Orthodox Church and the Roman Catholic Church developed significantly in the spirit of fraternal cooperation and the desire to interact on how to overcome the sometimes painful legacy of the past."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)